 Thanks to the farmers and other producers who bring us their goods at weekly farmers market in Northeast Ohio.
 As the daughter of a woman who was raised on a farm, I appreciate the hard work, long hours and frustration with unpredictable weather that these people take on to bring consumers food.
 When I worked in a bank many years ago, I recall a farmer telling me that "farming is a 365, seven days a week job.
 The cows don't know that it's a weekend or a holiday and they have to be tended to."
 I get it.

 Shoutout to my friend Jenny, and her husband Court, who are owners of BlueLoon Farm.
-BlueLoon is a 46 acre organic farm in Wayne County, Ohio and offers fruit, vegetables and select livestock products.
+BlueLoon is a 46 acre farm in Wayne County, Ohio and offers fruit, vegetables and select livestock products.
 I have been getting eggs from Jenny on Saturday mornings when she and/or Court drive to Cleveland from the farm with fresh eggs and milk.
-Jenny sends out a posting on Facebook midweek or so saying things like "getting an egg count today; let me know if you would like any for the Saturday delivery OR we will have eggs again this Saturday, PM me or post here if you need any OR if you are coming to pick up eggs, please wait for us.
+Jenny sends out a posting on Facebook midweek saying things like "getting an egg count today; let me know if you would like any for the Saturday delivery OR we will have eggs again this Saturday, PM me or post here if you need any OR if you are coming to pick up eggs, please wait for us.
 Due to the new calf, Court is running about 15-30 minus late, but he is on his way!"
 Got to love this.
 Country life meets city life.
 Thank you Jenny and Court for your eggcellence!

 A breakfast frittata with BlueLoon Farm eggs, red potatoes from the farmers market and cherry tomatoes and basil from my garden.

-I've shared before how Queens, New York had many farms when I grew up there in the sixties.
+I've shared here before how Queens, New York had many farms when I grew up there in the sixties.
 We'd visit the farms and pick up cucumbers, zucchini, massive onions and fresh corn.
 The cucumbers usually showed up on our plates sliced with tomatoes, onions and Good Seasons salad dressing (made in their own bottle)--no fancy dressing, olive oil or balsamic vinegar.

 My sister is especially fond of cucumbers and this summer is growing her own.
 She's been "quick" pickling cucumbers from the local farmers markets in northern Virginia this summer before her garden harvest.